Organon model: Background

 Karl Bühler used the Cratylus of Plato as the basis for his remarks.
 Here, Socrates refers to the word as an ὄργανον, and thus to language as a whole as a tool, with which a person can communicate something to others about things.
-Bühler described this relationship as a 'three-foundations scheme': oneself - to the other - about things (einer - dem anderen - über die Dinge).
+Bühler described this relationship as a 'three-foundations scheme': oneselfto the otherabout things (einerdem anderenüber die Dinge).

 Bühler's organon model criticized the material thinking of behaviorism, which according to him had renewed the "flatus-vocis nominalism of the incipient Middle Ages in modern form."

 As a semiotic model

 Hartmut Stöckl described the Organon model as a semiotic model, comparing it to Aristotle's triad of pathos, logos, and ethos.
 He wrote:

 [Bühler’s] model acknowledges “the essential rhetorical fact that any sign use must in effect express the ethos of the rhetor, represent their rational take on the world (logos) and appeal to the emotional mindset of an envisaged audience (pathos).”